Uncovering The History of Pattyn Products

 Other Possible Products

 ** Please contact us if you have any additional information, advertisements, documentation, brochures, catalogs, patents, labels, etc about Pattyn Products or Modern Products Corporation.
-We would love to continue to update this post and continue to educate others if and when more information becomes available.
+We would love to continue to update this post and educate others if and when more information becomes available.
 Thanks!

 Works Cited: